neff-jordan/neff-jordan/README.md

-- 👋 Hi, I’m @neff-jordan
+👋 Hi, I’m @neff-jordan!

-- 👀 I love learning more and more about CS.
-Currently interested on working in fintech or machine learning technology.
+👀 I'm passionate about expanding my knowledge in the field of computer science.
+My current focus is on pursuing opportunities in fintech or machine learning technology.

-- 🌱 I’m currently profcicent in JAVA and just started learning Python.
+🌱 I'm proficient in JAVA and I've recently embarked on a journey to learn Python, which I'm excited about!

-- 📫 Email me at, neff.jordan1936@gmail.com
+📫 Feel free to reach out to me at neff.jordan1936@gmail.com.
+I'm always open to connecting and exploring new opportunities in the world of CS!

 <!---
 neff-jordan/neff-jordan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.